Exchange an OIDC Token for JFrog Access

 --oidc-provider-typeβ€”GitHubOIDC provider type: GitHub, Azure, or GenericOidc

 --application-keyβ€”β€”JFrog Application Key.
-Required when your JFrog Platform uses application-scoped OIDC configurations.
+Required when the JFrog Platform uses application-scoped OIDC configurations.

 --projectβ€”β€”JFrog Artifactory project key